 Anti-inflammatory: Chamomile, Chickweed, Rosemary, Comfrey, Echinacea, Birch, Licorice, Calendula, Lemon Balm, St John’s Wort.

 Calendula, Chickweed, Chamomile blend really well with Thyme and Lavender, making a lovely soothing formula.

-This result is only temporary however, it is impossible to permanently close pores that are either stretched through release of excess oil, or hereditary.
+Astringent: Astringent herbs will help to tone and tighten the skin, temporarily closing pores and improving the texture, this result is only temporary; however, it is impossible to permanently close pores that are either stretched through the release of excess oil or hereditary.

 The following herbs make a great inclusion for toners.

-I recommend you err on the side of caution when using herbs, from the following categories:
+We recommend you err on the side of caution when using herbs, from the following categories:

-- Removing impurities
+- Rdetoxifying – removing impurities

-The last thing you want to do is cause inflammation in your skin’s tissues, so learn how to use these herbs wisely.
+Why?
+Well as with everything in nature, too much of a good thing is not always good, the last thing you want to do is cause inflammation in your skin’s tissues, so learn how to use these herbs wisely.

 Follow the link, if you would like to learn more about medicinal plants and their wonderful healing benefits in skincare.